kshaffer/courses/mt1-unit3.md

 *Theoretical thinking* objectives for the semester (each of the four count as a concept for final-grade purposes):

 - Choose four voice-leading principles (two from strict two-voice composition, two from strict four-voice composition).
-For each one, write no more than a paragraph, create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).
-You may also sign up for a 15-minute oral exam appointment in which to explain all four.
+For each one, write no more than a paragraph (in a Google document, not a Word/Pages/PDF file, please) *or* create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).
+As a third option, you may sign up for a 15-minute oral exam appointment in which to explain all four, rather than submit four documents/videos.

-See [syllabus](theory1.html) for end-of-unit reassessment policy.
+## Fundamentals reassessments

+If after Thursday's class, Dec.
+11, you have attempted but not passed one of the chordal fundamentals categories (triad ID/writing, seventh-chord ID/writing, Roman numerals), you may make videos in which to explain the not-yet-passed concept(s).

+TRIADS: If either of the triad concepts is not passing (ID and/or writing), make a 2-minute "triads" video in which you explain the four triad qualities in terms of their interval content and/or common scale-degree/solfège associations.
+Use an example of each quality type, and make sure that at least one example has a natural root, at least one has a sharp root, at least one has a flat root.
+At least one of your examples should be inverted.
+Use an instrument to play these examples as your explain them.

+SEVENTH CHORDS: If either of the seventh-chord concepts is not passing (ID and/or writing), make a 2-minute "seventh-chords" video in which you explain the five seventh-chord qualities in terms of their interval content and/or common scale-degree/solfège associations.
+Use an example of each quality type, and make sure that at least one example has a natural root, at least one has a sharp root, at least one has a flat root.
+At least two of your examples should be inverted.
+Use an instrument to play these examples as your explain them.

+ROMAN NUMERALS: If you are not passing the Roman numerals concept, make a 2-minute video explaining the concept of Roman numeral designation.
+What aspects of a chord does a Roman numeral signify?
+How do you determine the Roman numeral of a particular chord?
+Give at least four examples, played at an instrument.
+Be sure to have a mixture of chord qualities, roots, and major/minor keys in your examples.